ADD CONDITION

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-If your sore throat is severe or if sore mouth symptoms do not improve in 7 days, stop use and ask a doctor or see your dentist promptly.
+Stop use and ask a doctor if your sore throat is severe or if irritation, pain, or redness lasts or worsens, or if sore mouth symptoms do not improve in 7 days.

 How should I store Winco Menthol Cough Drops?

-Store Winco Menthol Cough Drops at room temperature and keep them out of reach of children.
+Store Winco Menthol Cough Drops at room temperature, protect from light, and keep out of reach of children.

 Packaging Info